 The members of the President's Cabinet, under the leadership of President Edna V. Baehre-Kolovani, are responsible for all departments and divisions of the college

 Edna V. Baehre-Kolovani became president of Tidewater Community College in 2012.
 Photo: The Virginian-PilotRead more

-Dr. Daniel DeMarte is Executive Vice President for Academic & Student Affairs.
+Dr. Daniel DeMarte is Executive Vice President for Academic and Student Affairs and Chief Academic Officer.
 He and his staff are responsible for policy and strategic initiatives affecting academic programs, enrollment and student success.

 His portfolio includes the Apprenticeship Institute, Faculty Professional Development, Intercultural Learning, Learning Technologies and the Libraries.
 He is also responsible for the TCC Jeanne and George Roper Performing Arts Center, the Center for Military and Veterans Education and the NSF-funded Southeast Maritime and Transportation (SMART) Center.

 With more than 25 years of experience in community colleges, Dr. DeMarte previously served as vice provost for student and learning development at Macomb Community College in Warren, Michigan.
 He served in other roles at Macomb in which he was responsible for strategic planning and academic operations.

 He began his career at Genesee Community College in Batavia, New York.
 Dr. DeMarte earned his doctorate in higher education administration with a specialization in community colleges from North Carolina State University.
 While working on his doctorate, he served as associate director for the National Initiative for Leadership and Institutional Effectiveness.
 He received his master’s and undergraduate degrees from the State University of New York.
 Dr. DeMarte began his college education at the Community College of the Air Force while serving on active duty in the mid-1980s.

 He and his wife, Desiree, and their daughter, Hanna, make their home in Chesapeake.